itscodenation/curriculum-13-14/lessons/02-05_html_css/teacher_files/lesson_2b.md

     `<img src="URL" />` | image - self-closing tag.

 * A link has two parts, the shown part, and the address to take you to.
 Who can explain which part goes where?
+* An example of an attribute: add title="hi there" to your link.
+Now figure out what that does.
+Feel free to use Google.

 ### Sharing code